RevoU-FSSE-2/week-1-hartantodody/README.md

 Here is what i learned in this 1st week assignment :
 1. How to structure a simple webpage using **HTML**.
-2. Giving some colors for the website to looks more appealing and nice!
+2. Giving some colors for the website to looks more appealing and nice with **CSS**!
-3. Trying basic javascript to make alert button (added some modifications from what i have learned XD).
+3. Trying basic **JavaScript** to make alert button (added some modifications from what i have learned XD).
 4. And writing markdown for the first time in my life.

+> What can you actually do in my page?
+Just simply type your name inside the text input, and then press the button below to make me greet you from the alert :D

 Wanna try some of my page feature?
 [Click here](https://dodyhartanto-assignment1.netlify.app/?nickname=dody) to go to my page!